kubeflow/arena/docs/userguide/7-tf-serving.md

-This guide walks through the steps required to deploy and serve a TensorFlow model using Kubernetes (K8s) and Istio.
+This guide walks through the steps required to deploy and serve a TensorFlow model using Kubernetes (K8s) and Istio (if you want to experience the advanced features such as version based traffic splitting).

 1. Setup

-Before using `Arena` for TensorFlow serving, we need to setup the environment including Kubernetes cluster and Istio.
+Before using `Arena` for TensorFlow serving, we need to setup the environment including Kubernetes cluster and Istio (optional).

 Make sure that your Kubernetes cluster is running.